cpescato/wikipedia/index.md

 However, the duration of the election does not seem to be correlated with the fraction of neutral votes that were casted.

 ### CONCLUSION
+Time to sum up !
+Here are some take-home messages.
+First, we investigated the potential date depedency of Wikipedia elections.
+We saw that the election outcome is highly variable over time.
+However, there are no specific patterns of that are visible throughout the years.
+This basically means that you could not pinpoint a specific time of the year, neither a specific year, where you could be more likely to be elected.
+Then, we looked into the durations of the election.
+When seeking adminship, keep in mind that shorter elections are rather unsuccessful, while longer elections tend to have a higher ratio of positive outcomes.
+When it comes to time ...
+XXX

+Finally, we tried to understand what neutral votes could say about an election.
+There tend to have a higher proportion of neutral votes in failed elections than in successful elections, but the proportion of neutral votes does not seems to be correlated with the duration of the election.